openpgpjs/openpgpjs/README.md

 We recommend updating to the latest major library version as soon as possible to benefit from security and performance improvements.

-When releasing a new major version, we will announce the end of life date of the older one.
+When releasing a new major version, we will announce the end of life date of the previous one.

-For information about which library versions are deprecated, and will thus not receive further security patches, you can refer to our [npm release page](https://www.npmjs.com/package/openpgp?activeTab=versions) .
+For information about which library versions are deprecated, and will thus not receive further security patches, you can refer to our [npm release page](https://www.npmjs.com/package/openpgp?activeTab=versions).

-For guidance on how to update to the latest library version, see [this wiki page](https://github.com/openpgpjs/openpgpjs/wiki/Updating-from-previous-versions) .
+For guidance on how to update to the latest library version, see [this wiki page](https://github.com/openpgpjs/openpgpjs/wiki/Updating-from-previous-versions).

 ### Code examples